sharetribe/flex-sdk-js/docs/try-it-in-browser.md

 # Try it in browser!

-The SDK is loaded in this page!
+The SDK is loaded in **this page!**

-To try the SDK in the browser, just open the Console in your browsers Developer Tools.
-The SDK is loaded in a global names `sharetribeSdk`.
+To try the SDK, just open the Console in your browser's Developer Tools and call `sharetribeSdk.createInstance(...)` to create a new SDK instance.

-You can try for example copy-pasting the following commands to the Console:
+Then copy-paste the following commands to the Console:

 Set your clientId: